 Sando bandit shot dead, another wounded

-Two bandits who robbed patrons of their jewellery at a bar in San Fernando this morning were stopped in their tracks.
+Two bandits who robbed patrons of their jewellery at a bar in San Fernando yesterday morning were stopped in their tracks.

 One was shot and killed and the other wounded by a retired policeman.